 This CJ-3B modified by the U.S. Naval Research Laboratory in Washington DC, appears to be the second prototype of a chemical foam crash truck first demonstrated by the Navy in 1952 for use on aircraft carriers.
 At the time of that original demonstration of what the Navy called "Little Squirt," a press release suggested that the modified World War II jeep could also be marketed to civilian airports.
 This new version built on a brand new CJ-3B chassis may have been an effort at promoting civilian sales, or simply a step towards a production vehicle for use on carriers.
 The undated photo is courtesy of Fire Trucks at War.

 A second photo located by Fire Trucks at War shows the same Jeep, training its foam gun on a flammable liguid fire set in an open steel tank.
 The fact that the operator is in standard turnout gear rather than the asbestos fireproof suits seen in other photos, suggests that this may indeed be a demonstration aimed at the civilian market.
-Another photo suggests that boys will be boys, as they try to cover the Jeep with foam (120K JPEG).

 The original "Little Squirt" was a war surplus Willys MB which had been given dual rear wheels and reinforced frame to help support a 230-gallon water tank (plus 20 gallons of foam "soup".)
 In this Navy photo taken at the Naval Research Laboratory demonstration in October 1952, it appears that the frame may still be under some stress from the weight in the rear.